 How Long Should I Spend in the Gym?

-This is the third installment of the Time Hack Series- where we teach you practical strategies that you can implement into your busy schedule to save time and increase your fitness.
+Welcome to the third installment of the WCT Time Hack Series- where we teach you practical strategies that you can implement into your busy schedule to save time and increase your fitness.

-In Part 2, The Ultimate Guide to Meal Prep and Eat Clean on a Busy Schedule, we break down the strategies we use to always have healthy meals on the go.
+- In Part 2, Healthy Meal Prep Basics: A Step By Step Guide For Busy Individuals, we break down the strategies we use to always have healthy meals prepared for ourselves on a weekly basis.
+The beauty is, it doesn’t take much time at all.

-Taking time out of your day to exercise can be a very difficult task.
-There simply isn't a lot of free time when you have an 80 hour work week.
+Taking time out of your day to exercise is no easy task.
+There simply isn’t a lot of free time when you have an 80 hour workweek.

 One of the biggest mistakes I see people making at the gym is wasting time.

-Far too often, there are many individuals at the gym chatting with their friends, discussing the latest TV show, or last nights sporting event, or worst of all, politics.
+Far too often, there are many individuals at the gym chatting with their friends, discussing the latest TV show, last night’s sporting event, or worst of all, politics.

-They are doing everything except what they are supposed to be doing during this sacred time.
+They are doing everything except what they are supposed to be doing during this sacred time, which is making themselves better.

 It’s like the gym has become a social hour and the local hang out for many people.